Birding in New York City: Light and window collision

 The Jacob K. Javits Center, a large convention center on the west side of Manhattan with a space frame structure, earned a reputation as a major site of bird fatalities since it opened in 1986.
 A major renovation in the mid-2010s replaced its many glass panels with fritted glass that birds can see, thus decreasing bird fatalities by 90%.
 The improvements also added one of the largest green roofs in the country.
 In addition to being safer for birds, the changes resulted in a 26% lower energy bill for the building.

 Artificial light sources can affect animal behavior in a variety of ways.
-Lights Out New York is an initiative started by Audubon which advocates for buildings to turn their lights off at night during key times of the year, typically after midnight during spring and fall migration.
+Lights Out New York is an initiative started by NYC Bird Alliance which advocates for buildings to turn their lights off at night during key times of the year, typically after midnight during spring and fall migration.
 Nighttime lights attract birds, who can fly towards them and collide with a window.
 The Bloomberg administration endorsed the program in 2005.
 Tribute in Light, an annual event organized by the September 11 Memorial and Museum, memorializes the attacks by projecting two bright beams of light into the sky signifying the twin towers.
 It involves dozens of high-power lights shining upward into the sky, and since its first run in 2002, it was found to trap large numbers of migrating birds.
 A study conducted over seven years concluded that about 1.1 million birds were influenced in some way, likely disorienting them.
 To address the issue, organizers periodically turn off the lights, during which time birds disperse.

 In 2019, New York City Council passed a law which requires all new construction or building alterations that replace exterior glazing to use bird friendly materials.
 It became law in 2020 and applies to construction projects starting in January 2021.
 In December 2021, New York City Council unanimously passed two bills applicable to city-owned buildings: one which requires outdoor lights to be turned off during peak migration times, and another which mandates the installation of occupancy sensors to turn interior lights off when unnecessary.